ucg8j/blog/_drafts/1970-01-01-what-communication-platforms-should-you-use-instead-of-facebooks.md

 ## Why Signal?

-So you want to get out of the Faceboook Instagram Whatsapp...
+So you want to get out of the Facebook Instagram Whatsapp...

 Signal